Fast vanishing cycles on perturbations of complex weighted-homogeneous complete intersection germs: Introduction

-Any complex analytic curve germ is IMC.
+Any complex-analytic curve-germ is IMC.
+Hence the inner Lipschitz geometry of these germs is trivial.

 In higher dimensions the situation is more complicated.
+Only sporadic examples are understood.
 The first weighted-homogeneous non-IMC surface germs were found in \cite{Birbrair-Fernandes.08}.
-If $(X,o)$ is a weighted-homogeneous IMC-germ of quotient type, $\quots{\C^2}{\mu},$ then its two lowest weights are necessarily equal, \cite{Birbrair-Fernandes.Neumann.08}.
+If $X$ is a weighted-homogeneous IMC-germ of quotient type, $\quots{\C^2}{G},$ then its two lowest weights are necessarily equal, \cite{Birbrair-Fernandes.Neumann.08}.
 The converse statement was verified in \cite{Birbrair-Fernandes.Neumann.09} for Brieskorn-Pham singularities in $(\C^3,o)$.
 Finally, \cite{Birbrair.Neumann.Pichon.14} established the thick-thin decomposition for normal surface germs.
 In particular, this gave an algorithm to verify the (non)IMC-property via the resolution graph of the singularity.
+Using this \cite{Okuma.17} proved: a Brieskorn-Pham surface germ that is an isolated complete intersection is IMC \iff its two lowest weights are equal.
 In higher dimensions, among the $A_k$-types (with equation $\sum^n_{i=1} x^2_i+x^{k+1}_{n+1}=0$), the only IMC-case is $A_1,$ \cite{Birbrair.Fernandes.Neumann.Grandjean.O'Shea14}.

+The main obstructions to the IMC property (known up to now) are: fast loops, choking horns, and separating sets.

+Using separating sets, W.~Neumann constructed an infinite collection of germs of topological manifolds, of any given complex dimension $\geq 3$, with pairwise distinct inner Lipschitz structures, see the appendix to\cite{Birbrair.Fernandes.Neumann.Grandjean.O'Shea14}.
+Recall that an outer bi-Lipschitz isomorphism $X\cong(\C^n,o)$ implies an analytic isomorphism, \cite{Birbrair.Fernandes.Le.Sampaio}.

-In all these cases fast loops (and choking horns) were the only obstruction to the IMC property.
-To detect/forbid these fast loops is in general a complicated task.
-The only exception are the normal surface singularities, \cite{Birbrair.Neumann.Pichon.14}, with criteria via the resolution graph.
-Fast loops (and fast cycles in higher dimensions) are important far beyond the IMC-context.
-They carry essential information on the local geometry and topology of $(X,o).$
+Fast loops, and more generally, fast cycles are important far beyond the IMC-context.
+They carry essential information on the local Geometry and Topology of $X.$